okeshawarz/prospectus/keshawarz_prospectus_v2.md

 they are implemented on a per-municipality basis, where the borders of a city are highly likely to intersect a single rental market, providing a treatment and a control group.
 This essay is intended to provide more empirical evidence on the impacts of rent control on housing affordability in the United States.

-Taken together, these three esays represent a contribution to the understanding of the function of landownership and land rents in in influencing the distribution of incomes in advanced capitalist economies generally, with implications for the study of income and wealth inequality, spatial patterns of growth and decline, and housing and urban policy.
+Taken together, these three essays represent a contribution to the understanding of the function of landownership and land rents in in influencing the distribution of incomes in advanced capitalist economies generally, with implications for the study of income and wealth inequality, spatial patterns of growth and decline, and housing and urban policy.

 \newpage